Shark Navigator Deluxe Review

 This model did an excellent job at collecting the rice in our test, getting all of it in a single pass.
 We used the hard floor option, meaning the rotating brush head was disabled.
 Moving on to the flour, the Navigator was a bit of a disappointment.
 This model collected plenty of flour — on its wheels, rather than in its collection bin.

 Continuing with our Cheerios test, the Shark did fairly well.
 It caught up some of the cereal in its brush, but did an acceptable job at collecting it for the most part.
 This vacuum finished out this metric with a solid score in the oatmeal test, collecting more than the Dyson Ball Animal 2, but still pushing some of the oats into a pile.

 For all those pet owners out there, we compared the prowess of each vacuum at collecting pet hair for our final metric, which accounted for the remaining 10% of the total score for each model.
 Here, finally, the Navigator did an exceptional job, picking up 96% of the hair that we laid out.
 This hair was spread evenly and pressed in a section of low-pile carpet, with each vacuum getting about four passes over each section to clean it.

-For those shopping on a budget that don't want to make any concessions on performance, the Shark Navigator is the clear choice.
+For those shopping on a budget and don't want to make any concessions on performance, the Shark Navigator is a great bet.
 This model is a particularly good choice for pet owners on its performance alone — without taking its price into consideration.
 This vacuum is capable of handling most common messes and is more than capable of keeping your floors nice and clean, though you may still want to keep a broom handy.